civican/legisinfo/42-1/bills/C-81/bill_text.md

   **(1)** A regulated entity that is required to comply with any provision of regulations made under subsection 170(1) of the `Canada Transportation Act` must, before the expiry of one year after the day fixed or determined by regulations made under subsection `63`(1) that apply to that regulated entity, prepare and publish, in accordance with this Act and regulations made under subsection `63`(1), an accessibility plan respecting

-    its policies, programs, practices and services in relation to the identification and removal of barriers, and the prevention of new barriers, in the areas referred to in paragraphs `5`(c) to (f) and the built environment, to the extent that the built environment is a passenger aircraft, passenger train, passenger bus, passenger vessel, aerodrome passenger terminal, railway passenger station, bus passenger station or marine passenger terminal; and
+    its policies, programs, practices and services in relation to the identification and removal of barriers, and the prevention of new barriers, in

+    the areas referred to in paragraphs 5(c) **and (d)** to (f),

+    the built environment, to the extent that the built environment is a passenger aircraft, passenger train, passenger bus, passenger vessel, aerodrome passenger terminal, railway passenger station, bus passenger station or marine passenger terminal, **and**

+    the area referred to in paragraph 5(c.1) as it relates to the areas referred to in paragraphs 5(c) and (d) to (f) and to the built environment referred to in subparagraph (ii); and

     the provisions of regulations made under subsection 170(1) of the `Canada Transportation Act` that apply to it.